Judge orders restoration of DACA, opens program to new applicants | WSGW 790 AM & 100.5 FM

 Garaufis also instructed officials to grant approved applicants work permits that last for two years, instead of the one-year period proposed by the Trump administration over the summer.

-An estimated one million undocumented immigrant teens and young adults who qualify for DACA on paper could apply in the wake of Friday’s order.
+An estimated one million undocumented immigrant teens and young adults who qualify for DACA on paper could soon apply for the program in the wake of Friday’s order, according to lawyers who sued the Trump administration.

+Johana Larios was about to leave her home to buy diapers for her two-year-old daughter when she learned of Friday’s order.
+The 26-year-old Mexican immigrant and Staten Island resident said the Trump administration suspended DACA in 2017 two days before she intended to apply for it.

+“I was so excited.
+I didn’t know how to react.
+I’m thankful,” Larios, a member of the advocacy group Make the Road New York, told CBS News, noting that she intends to request DACA soon.
+“I could go back to school, work.
+And to have that feeling of not being separated from my kids, that’s the most important thing for me right now.”

 Garaufis’ order follows another ruling he issued in November that found acting DHS secretary Chad Wolf did not have the legal authority to close DACA to new applicants or shorten the validity period of the work permits and protections from deportation that the program’s beneficiaries receive.
 Garaufis reached this conclusion after determining that Wolf’s appointment violated the Homeland Security Act of 2002.